 Any type of light bulb can be used, not a specific one preferred.

 Designer: Gaetano Sciolari (1927-1994).

-Other versions: These drops were used for several different chandeliers, also produced by Sciolari Illuminazione.
+Other versions: This Gaetano Sciolari crystal drops chandelier exists in several versions.
+The glass drops were used for several different chandeliers and wall lamps.
+They were also produced by Sciolari Illuminazione.

 Angelo Gaetano Sciolari